-CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION

-More activities could be organised to further accommodate international students.

-We appreciate your input on enhancing the experiences of international students.
-We are committed to continually improving the experiences of all our students, and we appreciate the importance of providing a supportive and inclusive environment for our international community.

-We already offer a variety of targeted activities designed to help international students adjust and feel more at home, such as:

-International Student Orientation:

-A specialized orientation program that addresses specific needs and challenges faced by international students.
+The HEI's strategy for More activities could be organized to We appreciate your input on further accommodate international enhancing the experiences of inclusion and integration of international students.
+We are international students both students. continually committed to culturally and academically is improving the experiences of all established and diverse.
+Perhaps, having a dedicated our students, and we appreciate the importance of providing a student survey concerning supportive and international student would inclusive help the HEI realize problem environment for our areas for them (if any). international community.
+We already offer a variety of targeted activities designed to help international students adjust and feel more at home, such as: International Student Orientation: specialized orientation program that addresses specific needs and challenges faced by international students.
 Mentorship Programme: Pairing new international students with senior students who can guide them through their transition.
 Cultural Integration Activities: Events that celebrate diverse cultures and facilitate interaction among students from different backgrounds, such as cultural nights and language exchange meetups.
+ANNEX